pbenner/pbenner.github.io/paper_sofya.md

 ![Figure 2](data/ixs/paper_fig02.png)

+*Figure 2*{#fig10}
-Training and validation loss as a function of epoch during estimation of model parameters
+  : Training and validation loss as a function of epoch during estimation of model parameters

 #### Figure 3 {#fig3}